Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 This repository contains various .NET sample applications that illustrate how to use the Microsoft Azure IoT device SDK for .NET.
 For more information, see the [readme][readme].

 You can build the **samples** in VS 2015 by opening csharp\device\\**iothub_csharp_deviceclient.sln** file which has various projects for samples.
 To build particular sample right click on that sample in Solution Explorer and set that project as StartUp Project and build the project.
+Before running the sample, set the connecting string to a valid device connection and then rebuild the sample before running it.

 ### Building for iOS and Android using C#
 For building for iOS and Android using C#, you need to install [Xamarin][lnk-visualstudio-xamarin] for VS 2015